 Neurofeedback sessions offer you time to simply take care of you.
 A program lasts 33 minutes, and a session takes a total of 45-50 minutes.
 It's a very relaxing session and sleep is encouraged during a training session.

-Here are some neurofeedback reviews from our clients who trained at our NYC Center:
+Here are some neurofeedback reviews from New Yorkers:

-"I highly recommend Neurofeedback Training Co. to anyone who want to feel more focused and relaxed.
+"I highly recommend Neurofeedback to anyone who want to feel more focused and relaxed.
 This is the place!
-Convenient location, super friendly knowledgeable staff, wonderful relaxing experience, great benefits."
+Convenient location [at Union Square], super friendly knowledgeable staff, wonderful relaxing experience, great benefits."

 Meditation is a powerful practice that has been utilized for over 2500 years.
 Whether meditation is part of your spiritual path or part of your health and wellness routine it can bring tremendous benefit and support.
 Research today confirms that meditation can greatly impact and change the brain.